Thank you for subscribing

 GAC Group launches in Australia with electric SUV, PHEV people-mover and compact SUV: pricing, specs & release date

-Chinese car marker GAC (Guangzhou Automobile Group) is the latest car brand to announce its arrival in Australia, confirming it will launch in November 2025 with a three-model line-up.
+Chinese carmaker GAC (Guangzhou Automobile Group) is the latest auto brand to announce its arrival in Australia, confirming it will launch in November 2025 with a three-model line-up.

-The debut GAC vehicle range includes a battery-electric medium SUV, a plug-in hybrid people-mover, and a petrol-powered compact SUV.
+The debut GAC vehicle range includes a battery-electric medium SUV, a plug-in hybrid luxury people-mover and a petrol-powered compact SUV.

-From pricing to performance, here’s what you need to know about GAC’s impending Australian arrival and its Aion V, M8 PHEV, and Emzoom models, and how the brand might stack up against established and recently-arrived Chinese rivals like BYD, GWM and MG.
+From pricing to performance, here’s what you need to know about GAC’s impending Australian arrival with the 2026 GAC Aion V, M8 PHEV and Emzoom – and how the brand might stack up against Chinese rivals like BYD, GWM and MG.

-More: Research and compare new and used vehicles
+More: Research and compare new and used cars in Australia

 What is GAC?
 Australia's latest Chinese automaker